IslayResearch/Danger2026DataChallenge/README.md

 See Andrew Sutherland's [DANGER3 repository](https://github.com/AndrewVSutherland/DANGER3) for the full problem definition, verification scripts, and precomputed data.

 The solution was vibe-coded with Claude Opus 4.6 with extended thinking.
 It took 12 iterations to get this working code.
-The initial challenge asked to beat the $\sqrt{p}$-scaling, which this code does not achieve.
-It won the challenge via a very fast C implementation of the algorithm and using small tricks like the 2-Sylow projection.
+The initial challenge also asked to beat the $\sqrt{p}$-scaling, which this code does not achieve.
+It won the challenge via a very fast C implementation of the algorithm and using performance improvements like the 2-Sylow projection.

 ## Algorithm